y-kayama/dgm-lenia/README.md

 Explore our research to understand how these Dynamic Growth Mechanisms offer new avenues for modeling and understanding complex natural phenomena, contributing to the study of artificial life, cellular automata, and the principles of self-organization.

+ｰｰｰ

+**[Visit our Supplementary Online Video Gallery](https://y-kayama.github.io/dgm-lenia/)** to see the emergent lifeforms and their dynamic transitions in action!

 ## References

 1. Chan BWC (2019) Lenia: Biology of artificial life.
 Complex Systems 28(3):251–286